Need help now?

 - Addictive behaviours

 Child abuse is family violence.
-Children who live in a home where there is violence are known to be significantly more at risk of being the victims of physical, sexual and psychological abuse and neglect than any other children.
+Children who live in a home where there is violence are significantly more at risk of being the victims of abuse and neglect than other children.

 Some of the impacts on children include:

-- an inability to concentrate or engage appropriately in learning or play activities
+- an inability to concentrate or engage in learning or play

 - trouble sleeping, or settling down